nashville-software-school/server-side-python-curriculum/book-1-kennels/chapters/PK_ANIMAL_RESOURCE.md

 ## Split and Exceptions and Tuples...
 Oh My

-To accomplish this, you need to add the following `parse_url()` method to the `HandlRequests` class.
+To accomplish this, you need to add the following `parse_url()` method to the `HandleRequests` class.
 This method takes a single input - the path of the request - and returns a tuple.

 A tuple is a specialized list in Python.
-What makes it difference is that it is immutable - meaning is cannot be changed after it is created.
+What makes it different is that it is immutable - meaning it cannot be changed after it is created.
 You can't add things, remove things, or change the position of anything in it.

 ```py
 class HandleRequests(BaseHTTPRequestHandler):